CazzoPMX/KKPMX/Readme.md

 # KKPMX

-This package is a tool chain to perform necessary edits to exported Koikatsu (KK) Models to be more useful for MMD.
+This package is a tool chain to perform necessary edits to exported Koikatsu (KK / KKS) Models to be more useful for MMD.

 I made it to allow others exploring the possibility of using KK as alternative to searching the Internet for models (mainly Pixiv or booru).
 Half of the time, the model exists and may even be decently made.
 But you wouldn't be here if you were satisfied with that.
 This project might be what you want if any of the following applies to you: